CeliaBenquet/public/exams/midterm/2018/THEORETICAL.md

 ***(Your answer here)***

+Factory, control more ways to create the object. public + static : need to be able to call them without any object instanciation: return a Temperature object.
+Additional control over the object creation + cannot overload the constructor with same argument type.

 ### Question 7 [3 points]
 Which of the following are good Git commit messages:

-- [ ] "I fixed an annoying bug in the Account class."
+- [n] "I fixed an annoying bug in the Account class."
-- [ ] "Add Transaction class to model money transfer logic"
+- [y] "Add Transaction class to model money transfer logic"
-- [ ] "Refactor database as singleton as it should not be instantiated multiple times, the instance is spawned lazily at first use and the getInstance factory must be called to use it"
+- [n] "Refactor database as singleton as it should not be instantiated multiple times, the instance is spawned lazily at first use and the getInstance factory must be called to use it"
-- [ ] "A bug fix"
+- [n] "A bug fix"

 ### Question 8 [5 points]